Building a Niche B2B Social Network for the Restaurant Trade

 FohBoh’s novel monetization strategy is to sell conversation monitoring and consulting services, with advertising making up only a minority of the revenue.

 It’s been a struggle in this business environment, but FohBoh is growing and appears to have running room.

 Some people say the best time to start a company is in the middle of an economic downturn, Atkinson says.

 We are a survivor.
-We grow our revenues every day and we’re way past the point of validating our model.
+We grow our revenues daily and are way past the point of validating our model.

 Atkinson has learned a lot about business-to-business social communities from the experience.
-Context and relevance sustains a community, he says.
+Context and relevance sustain a community, he says.

 You have to understand the community before you figure out how to monetize.
-If you don’t have domain expertise, the membership will find out immediately.
+The membership will find out immediately if you don’t have domain expertise.

 This interview is guest-hosted by Paul Gillin and was conducted as research for our book Social Marketing to the Business Customer, the most comprehensive collection of best practices for B2B marketers ever assembled.